openhab/openhab-addons/bundles/org.openhab.binding.easee/README.md

 ### Master Charger Channels

-The Master Charger is like the "normal" charger but has some extra channel to control the circuit.
+The Master Charger is like the "normal" charger but has some extra channels to control the circuit.
 These additional channels are listed in the table below.

 | Channel Type ID                             | Item Type                | Writable | Description                                          | Allowed Values (write access)                                                                                                                                |
 |---------------------------------------------|--------------------------|----------|------------------------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------|